What is penance?

-- Punishment: action we must perform or consequence given that is delivered to us by ourselves, others, our confessor (the priest hearing our confession) or even God to motivate/move us to stop a sin and move towards godliness.
-This punishment can be used to atone for our sins.
+- Punishment: action we must perform or consequence given that is delivered to us by ourselves, others, our confessor (the priest hearing our confession) or even God to motivate/move us to stop our sins, and move us towards true godliness.
+This punishment can be used to help us atone for our sins.
 However, not all “punishment” can be used as a penance to pay the price for our sin (atone) for the salvation of souls as was briefly explained above and will be further explained later in this article.
 (John 5:14).
 To learn more please read, “Why Does God Allow Suffering and Punishment?”

 “Penance–The MEDICINE for the soul” –Baltimore Catechism #379